getchip/PocketCHIP-Docs/source/includes/_chip-hardware.md

 CHIP supports the Bluetooth 4.0 LE standard using the built-in Bluetooth.

 ## Physical Connectors
 CHIP is loaded with essential connectors for USB, serial, audio, video, and loads of IO on the pin headers.
+Oh, and a button too!
+### Button
+There is a tiny tiny button on CHIP next to pin header U13 that is used for turning CHIP on or off.
+If CHIP is off and connected to a power source, hold down the button for one second to power it up.
+To turn CHIP off (rather brutally), hold the button for 10 seconds.
+We recommend using the operating system to power CHIP off, but if you need to, you can use this button.
 ### USB
 The single USB port on CHIP is USB 2.0 compatible.
 It can provide up to 500mA of current, as is standard for USB ports on computers.
 If you need to provide more current, we recommend a powered USB hub.
 ### USB On The Go